We do things a little differently here.

 These are a natural part of any top grain leather.
 They appear as part of the texture of the piece and should not be confused with faults or blemishes.

 Some color variation between hides is common and is a natural result of the tanning process.
-These makes each piece unique while still preserving the tone and hue of your chosen color.
+These make each piece unique while still preserving the tone and hue of your chosen color.

-These tiny bites are a rare account of a particularly determined bug.
+These tiny bites are a rare occurrence of a particularly determined bug.